fastmcp-me/anycrawl-mcp-server/README.md

 ### 2. Crawl Tool (`anycrawl_crawl`)

 Start a crawl job to scrape multiple pages from a website.
+By default this waits for completion and returns aggregated results using the SDK's `client.crawl` (defaults: poll every 3 seconds, timeout after 60 seconds).

 **Best for:**